maarimo/maarimo/README.md

 > _"I learn by doing.
 The goal is not just to code, but to understand and build solutions that make sense."_

 ---

-⭐ If you like my work, consider starring a repository
-🤝 Open to opportunities as a Junior Developer
----

-🚀 Philosophy
-> _"I learn by doing.
-The goal is not just to code, but to understand and build solutions that make sense."_

----

-⭐ If you like my work, consider starring a repository
-🤝 Open to opportunities as a Junior Developer